ricmmartins/azure-policy-auto-remediator/DEPLOY.md

 Event Type Filter → Microsoft.PolicyInsights.PolicyStatesChanged

+> [!NOTE]
-- This means → Any non-compliance will now trigger the Function automatically.
+> This means → Any non-compliance will now trigger the Function automatically.

 ### 5. Test end-to-end (optional but recommended)
 Create and assign a DeployIfNotExists or Modify Azure Policy without creating remediation task.